Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: SBSE for FMs

 In this section, we explore the potential of SBSE in addressing the limitations of FMs.
 We begin with an overview of the current state of the art and then discuss the key challenges and opportunities ahead.

-\subsection{Current Landscape}
+\subsubsection{Current Landscape}

+In the following, we discuss research works focusing on SBSE for prompt engineering and the optimization of FMs applied throughout the SE lifecycle.

-A growing area of research explores the application of SBSE techniques to optimize FMs-related activities, such as prompt engineering.
+\paragraph{Prompt Engineering with SBSE.} A growing area of research explores the application of SBSE techniques to optimize FMs-related activities, such as prompt engineering.
 LLMs, due to their advanced textual capabilities, have been widely applied in prompt engineering~\cite{wu2024evolutionary}.
 Recent efforts have targeted various aspects of prompt engineering, including optimizing textual prompts using search algorithms such as genetic algorithms and differential evolution to improve prompt quality~\cite{xu2022geneticpromptsearch,cui2025seestrategic}, applying evolutionary techniques for prompt tuning~\cite{guo2025evoprompt}, and employing multi-objective optimization methods to refine instructions within prompts~\cite{yang2023instoptima}.
-Moreover, research has explored prompt augmentation through search-based data generation, such as using evolutionary techniques to generate instruction data~\cite{xu2025wizardlm}.
 Another emerging direction is LLM security testing, where search-based techniques are used to generate adversarial prompts to identify vulnerabilities in LLMs~\cite{liu2024autodan,dang2025enhancingprompts}.

-In SE, a notable focus is on estimating software effort, an essential activity in software project management.
+\paragraph{Optimizing FMs Applied across SE Lifecyle.} In SE, a notable focus is on estimating software effort, an essential activity in software project management.
 For this purpose, search techniques have been applied to optimize few-shot learning methods for fine-tuning LLMs to improve their performance in estimating software effort~\cite{tawosi2023search}.
 Another focus area involves applying SBSE techniques to improve image generation quality, which has significant implications for tasks such as automated user interface design.
 In this direction, \citet{berger2023stableyolo} presented StableYolo, which applies a multi-objective search to optimize LLM prompts and parameters to generate high-quality and realistic images using tools such as YOLO and Stable Diffusion~\cite{berger2023stableyolo}.
 Building on this work, GreenStableYolo was introduced, which applies a multi-objective search for efficient LLM inference while maintaining image quality~\cite{gong2024greenstableyolo}.
 A recent study introduced search-based prompt refinement techniques to improve LLM-based code generation~\cite{taherkhani2025automated}.